AndergassenLab/Allelome.LINK/README.md

 * SNP file (BED6 format)

 ### 3.1.1 Sample file:
 The sample file is a BAM file that stores the aligned NGS-reads from either RNA-, ChIP-, ATAC-, or scRNA-sequencing in binary format.
 The file can be sorted by coordinates or unsorted.
 If unsorted Allelome.PRO2 can sort the BAM file for you.
+For Allelome.PRO2, no further pre-processing of the BAM file is needed.

 ### 3.1.2 Annotation file:
 The annotation file is a six-column text file containing the position information of your loci of interest in BED6 format